LWJGL/lwjgl3/.github/CONTRIBUTING.md

 ## Questions

-If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, create an [issue](https://github.com/LWJGL/lwjgl3/issues) (protip: do a quick search first to see if someone else didn't ask the same question before!).
-You can also reach us at hello@lwjgl.opencollective.com.
+You can also reach us at the LWJGL [forum](http://forum.lwjgl.org/) and [slack](https://slack.lwjgl.org/) team.

 ## Credits